How to Enable Outdated GNOME Extensions (Disable Version Check)

 Cyrus Kao

-A lot of extensions stopped working after GNOME 41, this is due to the maintainer didn't mark their extensions as compatible with newer version.
+A lot of extensions stopped working after GNOME 41.
+This is because the maintainer didn't mark their extensions as compatible with the newer version.
 But that doesn't mean it won't work after the update.
-To force the extensions to run even it's outdated, we'll need to do some tweaking in gsettings.
+To force the extensions to run even if they're outdated, we'll need to do some tweaking to gsettings.

 CLI (Command-Line Interface)